scarf-sh/scarf-js/README.md

 Future releases of scarf-js will provide a module of utility functions to collect usage analytics in addition to the current installation analytics.

+### Community

+Join the [Scarf-Community workspace](https://join.slack.com/t/scarf-community/shared_invite/zt-ptndha07-Vs88XHYyHnnAOIEw9AZMgg) on Slack and find us in the #scarf-js channel.
+We'll keep an eye out for your questions and concerns.